rookieGotHooked/image_processing_ultilities/README.md

 # Image processing ultilities functions
-OpenCV/ PIL/ numpy related functions for different types of image processing and transformations
+OpenCV/ PIL/ numpy related functions for different types of image processing and transformations, which includes:

+- Add padding (black padding) for all sides of image
+- Image compression handling (to .jpg format)